-R Session Eleven: Final Product Background Organization, Synthesis, Position, and Presentation In this session, students will demonstrate their mastery of the educational technology and social studies standards associated with this assessment as they complete a paper or presentation for the People on the Move assessment.
+Session Eleven: Final Product Background Organization, Synthesis, Position, and Presentation In this session, students will demonstrate their mastery of the educational technology and social studies standards associated with this assessment as they complete a paper or presentation for the Humans and the Environment assessment.
 This session has strong connections with Writing GLE 1.2.1 (CCSS W5, W10) which asks that students use a prewriting plan, draft by hand or electronically, and produce multiple drafts.
-It also builds on Writing GLE 1.3.1 (CCSS W5, L3), part of Session Ten , as students use feedback and reread work for different purposes (for example, adding transitions and adding relevant information).
-Original text from the Social Studies assessment is in bold . siti Common Core State Standards thesis, Po Materials Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
-Computers or devices for student use Sy Optional tion, Computer connected to a projector, if students will be presenting Internet access if presentation materials are online niza Learning Plan (60 minutes) gar 0 Have students review feedback on their draft work generated during the last session.
-Ask Ō students to reflect on the comments and identify a plan to address any issues.
-Engage Remind students about the standards they are working toward for this assessment.
+It also builds on Writing GLE 1.3.1 (CCSS W5, L3), part of Session Ten , as students use feedback and reread work for different purposes (for example, improving clarity and adding specific examples). ion, and Original text from the Social Studies assessment is in bold . osit Common Core State Standards thesis, Pc Materials Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
+Computers or devices for student use Syı Optional n, 5 Computer connected to a projector, if students will be presenting atio □ Internet access if presentation materials are online niz Learning Plan (60 minutes) rga Have students review feedback on their draft work generated during the last session.
+Ask Ō Engage students to reflect on the comments and identify a plan to address any issues.
+Remind students about the standards they are working toward for this assessment.
 Review the rubrics and remind students to use these as they complete their final draft and Research Notebook.
 Explore Have students complete a final draft of their response to the assessment.
-Score students' final work using the rubric and/or the scoring matrix.
-Evaluate Score students' Research Notebook, which should include research questions, plans, and research.
-Use the Scoring Guide for Educational Technology.
+Evaluate Score students' final work using the rubric and/or the scoring matrix.
+Score students' Research Natchack, which should include research questions, plans, and Score students' Research Notebook, which should include research questions, plans, and research.
+Use the Scoring Guide for Educational Technology. research.
+Use the scoring Outde for Educational Technology .

-Grade 6 People on the Move Student Checklist
+Grade 7 Humans and the Environment Student Checklist